I Can Hear the Heart Beating as One: Legacy

 Retrospectively, I Can Hear the Heart Beating as One is widely regarded as the band's best work.
 AllMusic reviewer Fred Thomas described it as "a definitive master statement.
 The subtly shifting moods and wide, curious palette of stylistic exploration resulted in a lasting indie rock classic, essential listening and also something of a blueprint for much of what followed from like-minded bands for years to come."
 The A.V.
 Club editor John Krewson remarked that the album marked the point when the band started to "[dabble] on electronica" with songs such as "Moby Octopad" and "Autumn Sweater", calling it "an example of a band having great fun exploring the possibilities of pop music."
 In his review of the band's 2003 album Summer Sun, Christgau praised I Can Hear the Heart Beating as One as Yo La Tengo's "career album", commenting that "It's no challenge or insult to state categorically that they'll never top it."
 In 2017, Pitchfork writer Marc Hogan described the record as the band's "first true masterpiece."

 I Can Hear the Heart Beating as One is frequently included on several publications' best album lists.
 In 1999, the record was ranked number 78 on Spin's list of The 90 Greatest Albums of the '90s.
 In 2003, Pitchfork ranked it number 25 on its list of the Top 100 albums of the 1990s.
+According to staff writer Steven Arroyo: "This was not Yo La Tengo’s first great album, nor their second, but it marked the first time that they were so great in so many different ways at once."
+The site would later place the album at number 73 in an updated 2022 list.
 Similarly, Rolling Stone placed the record at number 86 on its 2010 compilation of 100 Best Albums of the Nineties.
 In 2012, the album appeared at number 22 on Paste's list of The 90 Best Albums of the 1990s.
 In 2020, Rolling Stone ranked Beating as One number 423 on its list of The 500 Greatest Albums of All Time.